 Each project is screened for the level of risk associated with data subjects and their personal data (either research participants or employees of the organisation(s) conducting the study/ evaluation/ project).
 Where risks have been identified a Data Protection Impact Assessment (DPIA) is conducted by WWEICSC.
 The outcome of the screening process and any subsequent DPIA for a project is measured against the likelihood of harm against the severity of harm to produce an overall risk assessment.

 Once risks have been identified we establish options to reduce or eliminate the risk.
 We re-evaluate the level of risk based on the options to reduce the risk.
 Where the options to reduce or eliminate the risk have an effect we calculate the risk level again and call this the “residual risk”.

-If we discover the residual risk to be high, based on the table below we submit the DPIA to the Information Commissioner’s Office (“ICO”) for further consultation from them.
+If we discover the residual risk to be high, based on the table opposite we submit the DPIA to the Information Commissioner’s Office (“ICO”) for further consultation from them.

 Contractual Measures for Compliance

 An evaluator and possibly other organisations that will process any amount of personal data for the purpose of a project are contractually bound by WWEICSC to be compliant with Data Protection Legislation within the country or countries personal data is either captured, processed, stored and/or accessed including but not limited to the UK Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (GDPR).

 To carry out the projects we undertake or commission, it is often necessary to use and share personal data about data subjects.
 Data subjects are provided with access to a compliant Data Privacy Notice (DPN) at the point or points of collection of their data.
 A data subject’s data subject rights are facilitated via presentation of a compliant privacy notice.
 No individual outside of the project team is named in any research reports or outcome reports for the projects we undertake or commission unless permission has been granted from the data subject(s).